develprr/metamatic-framework/README.md

 const userDataStore = getState(STORE_USER_DATA);
 ```

-*Remember that getters always return a copy of the store!
-You can safely mofify the received object without mutating the master copy inside the store!*
+Remember that getters always return a copy of the store.
+You can safely mofify the received object without mutating the master copy inside the store!

 ### Updating Stores